rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 Fortunately, the marketing service's API includes endpoints for bulk operations.
 Instead of sending a single update per request, we can send, say, 1,000 per request.
 This would cut down our job and request volume by a few orders of magnitude and make it easier to avoid the above issues.

 We don't, however, want to restructure all of our code and APIs for recording contact activities to accommodate this background process.
 Ideally, we would keep our existing single-record operations for recording contact activities, but take advantage of bulk operations for syncing these with the marketing service.
-In other words, we want to keep the main operation decoupled from handling its side effect, since they have different reasons to change.
+In other words,  with respect to the number of records we process at a time, we want to keep the main operation decoupled from handling its side effect.
+These have different reasons to change--the requirements of the users of our application for the former and constraints imposed by an external service for the latter.

 In this article, I'll describe one strategy for doing this.
 We are going to keep it [boring](https://boringtechnology.club/) and use technologies that you are probably already using.
 In particular, we'll assume we're using Postgres and Sidekiq as our job processor (using Redis).
 But you could probably apply the same strategy using your preferred RDBMS and background job runner of choice.